DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportGantt(options).md

 - **dateRange** {"all" | "visible" | startDate? : Date, endDate? : Date, startIndex? : number, endIndex? : number } - Restricts data output against a specified date range.
 - **margins** { left?: number, top?: number, right?: number, bottom?: number } - Specifies the outer indents of the exported area.

 The exporter supports standard PDF fonts.
-Refer to the [Use of Unicode Characters / UTF-8](https://github.com/parallax/jsPDF#use-of-unicode-characters--utf-8) article to use custom fonts for exporting.
+Refer to the [Use of Unicode Characters / UTF-8](https://github.com/parallax/jsPDF#use-of-unicode-characters--utf-8) article to get information on how to use custom fonts for exporting.

-You can call this method at any point in your application.
-In this example, this method is called in a standalone toolbar item's [onClick](/api-reference/10%20UI%20Components/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick') event handler:
+You can call the **exportGantt** method at any point in your application.
+In the example below, this method is called in a standalone toolbar item's [onClick](/api-reference/10%20UI%20Components/dxButton/1%20Configuration/onClick.md '/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick') event handler:

 ---
 ##### jQuery